Effective Equipment Maintenance Log

 An Equipment Maintenance Log serves as a comprehensive record of all maintenance activities performed on each piece of equipment.
 It captures crucial details such as dates of maintenance, tasks performed, parts replaced, and personnel involved.Β

 This historical data helps track the maintenance history of equipment, enabling maintenance teams to identify patterns, recurring issues, and equipment performance trends.
-With this information, they can proactively plan maintenance schedules, identify potential problems, and take preventive measures to avoid costly breakdowns.
+With this information, they can proactively plan corrective maintenance schedules, identify potential problems, and take preventive measures to avoid costly breakdowns.

 2. Preventive Maintenance